aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to XLAM in C++ Applications" h2="Convert TEX to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting TEX to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>Why to Convert</h2>
+TEX to XLAM conversion is a useful process for those who need to automate the process of converting documents from one file format to another.
+It is especially useful for those who need to convert documents from TEX to XLAM, as this is not a natively supported file format conversion.

+<h2>How Aspose.Total Helps for TEX to XLAM Conversion</h2>
+Aspose.Total for C++ is a file format automation library that makes it easy to convert TEX to XLAM in C++.
+The process is simple and straightforward, and can be completed in two steps.

+In the first step, you can export TEX to XLSX by using Aspose.PDF for C++.
+This library provides a range of features that make it easy to convert documents from TEX to XLSX, including the ability to convert multiple documents at once, and the ability to customize the output format.

+In the second step, you can use Aspose.Cells for C++ to convert XLSX to XLAM.
+This library provides a range of features that make it easy to convert documents from XLSX to XLAM, including the ability to customize the output format, and the ability to add custom formulas and functions.

+Overall, Aspose.Total for C++ makes it easy to convert TEX to XLAM in C++.
+The process is simple and straightforward, and can be completed in two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}